KAVIRAJec/AWS-Learnings/09-AWS-Cost-Optimization/README.md

      - Cost optimization recommendations (e.g., underutilized resources).
      - Performance and security best practices.
      - Fault tolerance and service limit checks.
+     - Used to identify unused or idle resources.
      - Integration with AWS Support plans for additional insights.
 5. **AWS Cost Anomaly Detection**: A machine learning-based service that helps you identify unusual spending patterns in your AWS account.
 It automatically detects anomalies and sends alerts to help you investigate and take action.
    - **Key Features**: